aqmaster

 (except for linking with the coupling-mode version of the

-I/O API library and the PVM
+I/O API library and the PVM library, in addition

-library).
+to the usual netCDF library).
 The source code of

 the AQM is unaffected by this cooperating-process parallelism.
 No